Honeycomb (cereal): Mini scale models and license plates

 In 1969, one of Post Cereal's most profitable promotions was launched for the twentieth time in as many years.
 Free scale models of four different 1969 Mercury automobiles were packed one to a box of Honeycomb.
 Offered in six authentic '69 Mercury colors, the entire set included 24 different cars.
 Because these models were not offered by mail, one had to purchase a lot of Honeycomb to acquire the entire collection.

 The Mercurys were followed by a series of generic racing cars (1970), an offering of marble-powered dune buggies (1973), and a small model of the Flintmobile from the television series "The Flintstones" (1975).
 By then, Honeycomb had become the source for automotive toys from Post.

 Miniature license plates had been a cereal premium mainstay since 1953, and Honeycomb continued the tradition into the 1970s and 1980s with their free "in pack" mini-license plate promotion.
 One miniature state license plate was free inside each box, with the ability to order the whole set of 50 plates by mail for a few dollars.
+One year, there was a contest where there was a plate that said "LUCKY" and the recipient of that plate won a BMX bike.
+(This commercial was noteworthy for showing a girl [who won the bike] on a BMX bike, which was a rare sight back then.)